 Transfer requests must be sent in writing to the attention of the admissions committee at the WSE/JHEP Address.

 Include a description of each course to be considered for transfer.
 Make sure that the relevant transcripts are on file.
 Please do NOT request transfer for courses:

 – That are from a different major.

-- In which earned grades were lower than a B.
+In which earned grades were lower than a B.

 If you obtain approval for transfer courses you will need to pay a transfer fee on each one.
 Transferred courses are considered electives.
 The limit is two.
 Students should plan to rerun degree audit.

-- If you leave the area permanently before completing your degree, please consult with an academic advisor to determine what options are available for completing your degree.
+If you leave the area permanently before completing your degree, please consult with an academic advisor to determine what options are available for completing your degree.

-Cybersecurity students are permitted, on a case-by-case basis, to double-count coursework in accordance with the Whiting School of Engineering’s policy on double-counting courses.
+Computer Science students are permitted, on a case-by-case basis, to double-count coursework in accordance with the Whiting School of Engineering’s policy on double-counting courses.
 Please note that any double-counted courses already applied to a degree outside of Johns Hopkins University must have an equivalent in the Johns Hopkins Engineering for Professionals program.